pablodiegoo/pablodiegoo/README.md

 - 💬 Ask me about investment strategies, financial planning, and how data can drive informed decision-making.
 - 📫 How to reach me: Connect with me on [LinkedIn](www.linkedin.com/in/pablodiegoo) or visit my profile at [lab.l96.app](https://lab.l96.app) to explore my projects.
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: I once created a successful website, [L96.APP](https://l96.app), during the pandemic to support the gaming community and share content.
+- ⚡ Fun fact: I once created a successful website, [L96.APP](https://l96.app), during the pandemic to support the Rise of Empires gaming community and share content.

 ### 📊 Github Stats